mikeshardmind/async-utils/.github/CODE_OF_CONDUCT.md

 The curent point of contact for any issues arising with this is code-contributions@michaelhall.tech This address will be monitored for so long as it is included as the point of contact.
 Should it change at a later date, the new address will be reflected in this document.

+[^1]: No facists.
+Facism is incompatible with the social contracts of tolerance and acceptance.